-Boris Umansky is an attorney in the Chicago office of Ladas & Parry.
+Boris Umansky is a partner in the Chicago office of Ladas & Parry.

 Boris is involved in various aspects of trademark, copyright and unfair competition counseling and litigation.
 He has substantial experience in the clearance, registration, maintenance and enforcement of trademarks and copyrights, as well as with domain name disputes.
 He handles oppositions, cancellations, and ex parte appeals at the Trademark Trial and Appeal Board level, and has represented clients before various United States courts.